Giants of the seas: How 6,500 container ships really keep global trade running – Creative image: Xpert.Digital

 Difference: Maximum capacity vs. actual charge

-Record: Most containers on a single voyage
+Record: Most containers on a single trip

 Why records are awarded for "actually loaded"